×

 What is the weather like in Russia?

 "The weather in Russia can vary greatly depending on the region.
 In the winter, temperatures can drop to below freezing and snow is common.
 In the summer, temperatures can reach up to 30 degrees Celsius and there can be periods of heavy rain.
-In the spring and autumn, temperatures are usually mild and there is often a mix of sunshine and showers," said one expat.
+In the spring and autumn, temperatures are usually mild and there is often a mix of sunshine and showers," commented one expat living in Russia.

 Are there good restaurants in Russia?